 How's Your Score?

 Choosing a lender isn't the first step in becoming a homeowner.
 In reality, the home buying process begins and ends with your finances.
-To propel your dreams of homeownership forward, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Palm City, Florida.
+To propel your dreams of homeownership forward, considering your credit score is a must along with the type of mortgage loan for which you'll qualify in Stuart, Florida.

 A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
 Most people traditionally have a score of 600, but scores range from 300 to 850.
 Since we've experienced an economic downturn, however, some people have seen their score drop dramatically as a result of underemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
 Some of the factors in deciding your FICO score are: